pantheon-systems/documentation/source/docs/guides/collaborative-development-github-pantheon.md

 ![GitHub repo same as site](/source/docs/assets/images/github-repo-origin-sameas-remote.png)

-## Synchronizing Existing Github Repos to Pantheon
+## Synchronizing Existing Site Repositories to Pantheon
 This process will follow the same general procedures as moving your repo from Pantheon to Github, in reverse.

-### Import the Code
+### Create the Site

+At our [site creation page](https://dashboard.pantheon.io/sites/create/ "Pantheon's site creation page, used to select an upstream"), name your site.
+At the next screen, `/sites/UUID/configure` select the upstream your site will track.
+If you need a custom upstream, like one managed by your organization, or one of the public upstreams running on the platform, it is important that you create it as a new site based on that upstream.
+This will set the upstream for your site, which cannot be changed after the fact.

+### Pull in Pantheon's Upstream

-As long as you've chosen the same codebase (Drupal 7, WordPress, Commerce Kickstart, etc.) as the starting point of your Pantheon site, you can use Git to import your existing code with your commit history intact.
+As long as you've chosen the same codebase (Drupal 7, WordPress, Commerce Kickstart, etc.) as the starting point of your Pantheon site, you can use Git to import your existing code with your commit history intact, while also preserving Pantheon's [upstream update](/docs/articles/sites/code/applying-upstream-updates/) function.

-1. Go to your code directory within your terminal.
-2. Bring in the Pantheon core files.
-If your existing site code is not version controlled with Git, run 'git init' first.
-3. From your site's Dashboard, go to the Dev environment.
-4. Click **Settings**, then select **About Site**.
-5. Place your mouse over the upstream value, left click and select **Copy link** to get the site's Pantheon upstream location.
+From your site's Dashboard, go to the Dev environment.
+Click **Settings**, then select **About Site**.
+Copy the Upstream URL and modify it by replacing `https` with `git` and appending `.git master` to the end of the string.
+For example, A site running Drupal 7, `https://github.com/pantheon-systems/drops-7` will change to `git://github.com/pantheon-systems/drops-7.git master` in the git command used to pull in the upstream.
  ![](/source/docs/assets/images/pantheon-dashboard-settings-about-site-upstream.png)
-6. The following Git command will pull in the Pantheon Drupal 7 specific core.
-Replace the {paste-value-here} with the value from step 5:
-  **Original:** `git pull --no-rebase -Xtheirs --squash {paste-value-here} master` **Updated:** `git pull --no-rebase -Xtheirs --squash http://github.com/pantheon-systems/drops-7 master` **Important:** Replace "http" with "git" and then add ".git" to the end of the URL you just pasted.
-The URL will go from this: `http://github.com/pantheon-systems/drops-7` to `git://github.com/pantheon-systems/drops-7.git`.
-  **Final Command:** `git pull --no-rebase -Xtheirs --squash git://github.com/pantheon-systems/drops-7.git master`
+At the root of your local clone of the site repository, run `git pull --no-rebase -Xtheirs --squash git://github.com/pantheon-systems/drops-7.git master`, replacing the upstream URL with the one you copied from the site dashboard and modified, if you need something other than Drupal 7.

 Once executed, that command will pull in the Pantheon core files, but not commit them; you will be able to do a final review before doing so.
 You will see this message when it's done: